Enforcing Support

 - taking payments from the federal government such as Employment Insurance, Canada Pension, Old Age Security, grain advances, Revenue Canada refunds or GST rebates and using them to pay support owing

-- putting a lien on any real property so it cannot be sold, re-mortgaged or leased, unless payment arrangements are made with the Maintenance Enforcement Office
+- putting a lien on any real property so it cannot be sold, re-mortgaged or leased, unless payment arrangements are made with the MEO

-- requiring the payor to appear in court to explain why payments have not been made (The judge presiding over the default hearing may make an order to put the payor in jail for up to 90 days for contempt of the support order or agreement.)
+- requiring the payor to appear in court to explain why payments have not been made which can result in the payor being put in jail for up to 90 days for contempt of the support order or agreement

 Some of these actions can be taken by individuals themselves if the order is not registered with the MEO.
 However, individuals cannot do things like suspend the person’s driver’s licence or require the person to appear in court.
 Individuals who are enforcing agreements, orders or awards on their own are responsible for the costs of doing this.
 Because certain procedures must be followed to take these actions, individuals trying to collect on their own may need the help of a lawyer.